SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 exam_claim_score |Opportunity's claims ScaleScore and PerformanceLevel data| Depends on the subject being pre-configured with its claim scores.

 ### Marking exams as deleted in the warehouse (aka soft-delete)
-As defined in [Import and Migrate](Runbook.migrate.md#import-id), to soft-delete exams in the warehouse a corresponding `exam` record must be marked with the `delete = 1`.
+As defined in [Import and Migrate](Runbook.migrate.md#import-id), to soft-delete exams in the warehouse a corresponding `exam` record must be marked with `deleted = 1`.

 ### Migrating (propagating) the changes to the reporting data mart(s)
 As defined in [Import and Migrate](Runbook.migrate.md#create-update), the data updates must adhere to the defined pattern in order for the migrate process to propagate the changes to the data mart(s).